|

 Voting deadline 10 March 2022

 As already announced by mail to all EAS members, elections are ongoing for Council positions starting at the next General Assembly 2022.
 Following the recommendations of the Nominating Committee, Roger Davies (President), Sara Lucatello (Vice-President), Nick Kylafis (Treasurer), and Andi Burkert (Councillor) are automatically re-elected in their current positions.
-Maarten Baes steps down as Councillor at the GA 2022, and one Councillor needs to be elected to replace his position.
-Read more
+Maarten Baes steps down as Councillor at the GA 2022, and one Councillor needs to be elected to replace his position. ▸ Read more The Nominating Committee identified three nominees for this open position:

 EAS News